RustyYato/RustyYato.github.io/_posts/2024-12-23-Double-Buffer-5.md

 point to).
 Now, this implementation is still flawed, it ties read scaling back to the writer.
 And if a writer is constantly swapping, then readers will be unable to make progress.
 So this is not ideals.
 But it is *sound*, which is far better than we can say about the initial implementation.

+#TODO - write an informal proof that this is correct

+Next time we'll figure out how to ensure that readers scale independently of the writer [Double Buffers - Concurrent Updates Part 2](Double-Buffer-6.html).